 CME is a member of The National Association of Jewellers.
 This is the national trade association which promotes and protects the growth and prosperity of over 2000 members whose business operate in every aspect of the jewellery industry.
 The organisation aims to inspire consumer confidence to purchase from their members through a Code of Practice setting the highest standards of professionalism, honesty and ethical business practice.

-CME Leicester Limited is a member of the Responsible Jewellery Council and is working towards certification in 2019.
-The Responsible Jewellery Council (RJC) is a not-for-profit organisation that has been established to promote responsible ethical, social and environmental practices, which respect human rights, throughout the Diamond and Gold Jewellery supply chain, from mine to retail.
-(This will include a silver supply chain from Spring 2019).
+CME Leicester Limited is a member of the Responsible Jewellery Council and is working towards certification in 2020.
+The Responsible Jewellery Council (RJC) is a not-for-profit organisation that has been established to promote responsible ethical, social and environmental practices, which respect human rights, throughout the Diamond and Gold, silver and Precious gemstones supply chain, from mine to retail.
 The RJC has developed a common platform of standards for the jewellery supply chain and credible mechanisms for verifying responsible business practices through third party auditing.
 In undertaking to be a member of this organisation and to undergo audit CME commit to comply with the RJC Principles and Code of Practices.

 - Torture, cruel, inhuman and degrading treatment;

 - War crimes, violations of international humanitarian law, crimes against humanity

 We are committed to identifying, preventing and mitigating adverse human rights impacts resulting from or caused by our business activities.